eknery/specialization_endemism_AF/README.md

 3) comparative_hypervolume, which:
 a) Tests differences of hypervolume between species based on PGLS model;
-b) Quantifies phylogenetic signal of species' hypervolume;
+b) Quantifies phylogenetic signal of species' hypervolume across multiple phylogenetic trees;
 c) Sets functions to fit multiple evolutionary models and to choose the best-fit model based on AICc;
-d) Infers the best-fit evolutionary model of species'hypervolume based on multiple phylogenetic trees;
+d) Infers the best-fit evolutionary model of species' hypervolume based on multiple phylogenetic trees;